rnakato/Churros/docs/content/Spikein.rst

 churros_mapping_spikein
 +++++++++++++++++++++++++++++++++++++

-If you want to run only the mapping step for spike-in normalization, use the ``churros_mapping_spikein`` command.
+If you just want to do the mapping and generate bigWig files for spike-in normalization, use the ``churros_mapping_spikein`` command.

 .. code-block:: bash